GaloisInc/HARDENS/README.md

 Verilog components by means of a shim library wrapping the Verilated components.

-Finally, we have a formally verified RISC-V CPU, called the `nerv` CPU, built and tested on the ECP5-5G board.
-We have sketched out an initial three core SoC design using Bluespec SystemVerilog, but have not yet built that SoC for emulation or put it on the FGPA.
-We will accomplish such early in Task 2, and cross-compile our POSIX C implementation to that SoC.
+We have a formally verified RISC-V CPU, called the `nerv` CPU, built and tested on the ECP5-5G board.
+We have sketched out an initial three core SoC design using Bluespec SystemVerilog, but did not build that SoC for emulation or put it on the FGPA.
+The RTS does cross-compile our POSIX C implementation to the RISC-V ISA.
 That ongoing work is found in the `nerv` branch of the repository.

+Examine the build system contained in the [`Makefile`](./Makefile) for information about how to build the RTS system, its documentation, and re-running its assurance case.
+The top-level rules that are the most important are called `rts`, `docs`, and `check`.

 ## Task 2: Validation and Verification

-As described in the Statement of Work, for Task 2 of the HARDENS project Galois will perform preliminary validation and verification and testing of the design using model-based engineering and testing methods.
+As described in the *Statement of Work*, for *Task 2* of the HARDENS project Galois will perform preliminary validation and verification and testing of the design using model-based engineering and testing methods.
 The deliverable will be the artifacts as described in the